 The Paradoxical Nature of the Universal Mind

-This article is based on 14 years intensive psychological research carried out by myself and Robert J. Burrowes.
+This article is based on 23 years intensive psychological research carried out by myself and Robert J. Burrowes.
 As nonviolent activists, we undertook the research to discover the deep psychological roots of self-destructive human behavior (including our own).
-The philosophical outcomes were an unexpected gain, and this article is a brief and preliminary attempt to communicate my conception of the universe developed through our largely experiential research process.
+The universal level philosophical outcomes have been an unexpected gain, and my interest in integrating information from all fields of human knowledge and experience in order to try to understand the truth has helped me develop the conception of the universe presented briefly here.

 It was only when I thought to explain the universe in terms of insanity